Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

     * Popup on activated Phoenix Bases will show healing and repair capabilities.
     * Added popup in base overview to show the accumulated healing/resources output, soldiers in treatment and vehicle details.
     * Added popup in recruitment screen for the selected base with extended info too.

+### Bugfixes
+* Vanillas broken ability generation sometimes caused soldiers to have less than the expected number of personal skills
+    * This is fixed and supports up to 7 personal abilities for every soldier.
+    * UI fixes and enhancements included.

 ### Gameplay
 * Maxed out soldiers now gain additional SP for their wasted XP (Rebuilds Sheepy's "Spill Exp to Skill").
 Conversion rate and multiplier is configurable.